Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

       4. Install OpenBLAS development headers.

-         If you're using Fedora or an equivalent Debian Linux distribution, you can install this with:
+         If you're using Fedora or an equivalent Linux distribution, you can install this with:

          .. code:: sh